-Milan Institute will accept experiential training for modular programs (non-cosmetology related programs) only , excluding Massage Therapy.
+Milan Institute will accept experiential training for modular programs (non-cosmetology related programs) only.
 Applicants should inform their Admissions Representative of any potential experiential learning/training during the enrollment process.
 Milan staff will review any provided experiential training as it would apply to the course content.
-If the prior experience matches the course content, the student would take the applicable course assessments (technical and academic as applicable) to determine if they have retained at least 70% of the course content.
+If the prior experience matches the course content, the student will take the applicable course assessments (technical and academic as applicable) to determine if they have retained at least 70% of the course content.
 If an applicant disagrees with the evaluation of their experiential training, the applicant may submit a written letter to the Director of Education within 5 days of the outcome of the evaluation explaining why the evaluation should be re-evaluated.
 Milan does not charge students to evaluate their prior education or experiential training.

-Transfer of Credit Policy - Massage Therapy Only
+Transfer of Credit- Esthetician and Instructor